huntdatacenter/docs/docs/patch-notes.md

 #### Numbering

-We use a four digit numbering system on our Patch notes, for example version `2.8.3`.
+We use a three digit numbering system on our Patch notes, for example version `2.8.3`.

 | Number | Description |
 | ---- | ---- |